WordPress/gutenberg/packages/block-directory/README.md

 <a name="clearErrorNotice" href="#clearErrorNotice">#</a> **clearErrorNotice**

-Sets the error notice to empty for specific block
+Sets the error notice to empty for specific block.

 _Parameters_